 - Land acreage must match the amount of harvested product and visually show recent harvest

 - Recordkeeping must be complete and auditable to show organic eligibility

-To save money and time, the best option is to request land with your annual renewal.
-If land is added during the regular renewal process, no additional fees are assessed except for inspector time and travel to get to the new site.
+To save money and time, the best option is to request land be added with your annual renewal.
+If the land is added during the regular renewal process, no additional fees are assessed except for inspector time and travel to get to the new site.
 Land added outside of the renewal process will require an additional inspection and added expenses.
-OTCO offers an expedited service program for an additional fee if needed.
+If needed, we offer an expedited service program for an additional fee.